 However, payments can be reversed.
-Your buyer doesn’t "cancel" the payment—they "dispute" the payment—or somebody else does after finding unauthorized activity in their account.
+Your buyer doesn’t "cancel" the payment.
+They may "dispute" the payment—or somebody else does after finding unauthorized activity in their account.

 Scams With Venmo

-Con artists discovered they can take advantage of this confusion.
+Con artists discovered ways to take advantage of this confusion.
 Just like with cashier’s check scams, they may exploit your assumptions about how money moves.
 You think the payment is complete, so you give up whatever you’re selling.

-It takes several days for payments to be processed (for the money to move from a buyer’s bank account or card to Venmo unless the recipient pays a fee to speed things up).
+It takes several days for payments to complete (for the money to move from a buyer’s bank account or card to Venmo, unless the recipient pays a fee to speed things up).
 But payments appear to be instant.
-In most cases, they might as well be because there’s no fraud going on.
-Venmo tells you that you just got paid and shows a little plus sign that suggests the funds are in your account instantly.
+In most cases, they might as well be, because there’s no fraud with most payments.
+Venmo notifies you that you just got paid and displays a little plus sign that suggests the funds are in your account instantly.

 In a typical Venmo scam, a “buyer” contacts you about something you’re selling on Craigslist.
-They ask to pay with Venmo and promptly make the payment if you accept.
+They ask to pay with Venmo and promptly send the payment if you accept.
 At that point, you provide whatever you’re selling (whether you ship it, hand it over in-person, or transfer Bitcoin to the buyer), thinking all is well.
 After a few days, Venmo reverses the transaction, and your buyer is nowhere to be found.

-In addition to losing your merchandise, if you spend that money, you’ll have to replace the money you thought you received (by transferring it back into Venmo from your bank account, for example).
+In addition to losing your merchandise, if you spend that money, you’ll have to replace the money you thought you received (by transferring from your bank account, for example).

-Don’t expect much help from Venmo if things go sour.
-Venmo suggests that customers try to work things out with whoever “paid” and took merchandise.
-Of course, thieves won’t cooperate, which leaves you with few options besides calling the police or bringing legal action against the buyer (if you can find him).
+Don’t expect much support from Venmo if somebody takes advantage of you.
+The company suggests that customers try to work things out with whoever “paid” and took merchandise.
+Naturally, thieves won’t cooperate, which leaves you with few good options besides contacting law enforcement or bringing legal action against the buyer (assuming you can find them).